What is a Qualified Medicare Beneficiary (QMB) Program?

-If you are entitled to Medicare Part A coverage, and have limited income and resources, you may be eligible for the QMB program.
-If you are eligible, your state's Medicaid program may pay for your Medicare Part B premium, Part A and Part B deductibles, and coinsurance requirements.
+The QMB program is a state program that helps covers the cost of Medicare premiums, deductibles and coinsurance that Medicare beneficiaries usually pay.
+You may be eligible for the QMB program if you are entitled to Medicare Part A coverage, and have limited income and resources.
+If you are eligible, your state’s Medicaid program may pay for your Medicare Part B premium, Part A and Part B deductibles, and coinsurance.

 Although the rules may vary from state to state, in general, you must meet the following requirements in order to be eligible for the QMB program: